Lebanon To Inject Dollars As Currency Plunge Revives Protests - UrduPoint

 "Several currents taking part in the protests want to topple the central bank governor and hold him accountable for the financial" crisis, among them Hezbollah, Lebanese American University professor Imad Salamey told AFP.

-Hezbollah supporters joined the demonstrations late Thursday, despite usually being against the protest movement that begin in October.
+Hezbollah supporters joined the demonstrations late Thursday, despite usually being against the protest movement that began in October.

-"Riad Salame, game over," read the front page of the Al-Akhbar newspaper close to the Shiite movement on Friday morning.

 The previous government stepped down under street pressure just weeks into the demonstrations that began in October, and Diab's cabinet began work earlier this year.

-Analyst Hilal Khashan said citizens had recently returned to the streets because they feel nothing has changed.

 - 'Middle class obliterated' - "The economic situation has further deteriorated...
-The middle class has been obliterated,"said Khashan, a professor at the American University of Beirut.
+The middle class has been obliterated," said Hilal Khashan, a professor at the American University of Beirut.

 Lebanon -- one of the most indebted countries in the world with a sovereign debt of more than 170 percent of its GDP -- went into default in March.